arthurhammer/arthurhammer.de/_posts/2020-03-04-uislider-with-scrubbing-speeds.md

 In this post, I'll outline how to implement this interaction.
 The result is `ScrubbingSlider`, a drop-in `UISlider` subclass that adds variable scrubbing speeds.

-You can [find the full implementation here](https://github.com/arthurhammer/blog-example-code/blob/master/2020-03-04-uislider-with-scrubbing-speeds/ScrubbingSlider/ScrubbingSlider.swift) including a small sample project.
+You can find a [small sample project here](https://github.com/arthurhammer/blog-example-code/blob/master/2020-03-04-uislider-with-scrubbing-speeds/ScrubbingSlider/ScrubbingSlider.swift).
+And here is [the slider in action](https://github.com/arthurhammer/FrameGrabber/tree/develop/Frame%20Grabber/Packages/ThumbnailSlider/Sources/ThumbnailSlider) in Frame Grabber.

-**Related Work**: Ole Begemann wrote about a similar solution a looong time ago.
-[Check it out here](https://oleb.net/blog/2011/01/obslider-a-uislider-subclass-with-variable-scrubbing-speed/).
+Related Work: Ole Begemann presented a [similar solution](https://oleb.net/blog/2011/01/obslider-a-uislider-subclass-with-variable-scrubbing-speed/) a few years ago.

 ## Public API